splunk/public-o11y-docs/get-started/core2o11y/compare/compare.rst

 - Observability Cloud uses OpenTelemetry to capture metrics, traces, and logs.
 See :ref:`otel-intro` to learn more.

 See :ref:`collector-with-the-uf` to learn more about the differences between the Universal Forwarder and OpenTelemetry collection agents and how you can use them together.

+When you use Log Observer Connect component of Observability Cloud, you do not need to import your data into Observability Cloud.
+Instead, you can see your Splunk platform logs in the Log Observer Connect UI without importing or storing logs outside your Splunk platform instance.